tusharbhatia2002/DERMID/README.md

-# DERM_ID: Dermatology Image Recognition and Diagnosis Tool
+# DERM-ID: Dermatology Image Recognition and Diagnosis Tool

 This web application harnesses the power of machine learning.
 Users can register or log in, upload a skin image, and receive instant, accurate skin disease predictions and diagnosis.
 Using state-of-the-art technology trained on verified data, DERM-ID simplifies skin health assessment.